Planning The Ultimate Oslo Fjord Day Trip: How To Get Around!

 Therefore, if you’re visiting the city, you have to plan an Oslo Fjord day trip and today, we’re here to help!

-The Oslo Fjord, also known as the Olsofjorden is a large inlet in south-east Norway that stretches for approximately 100 km (62 miles) and leads to the Baltic Sea.
+The Oslo Fjord, also known as the Oslofjorden is a large inlet in south-east Norway that stretches for approximately 100 km (62 miles) and leads to the Baltic Sea.
 There are six main islands to explore, all of which offer scenic views, hiking trails, and swimming spots.

 In this blog post, we’ll show you how to get around the fjord, where to visit, and all the different things you can do!